maryamnk03/QSAR-SERT-Inhibitors/README.md

 # QSAR Modeling for SERT Inhibitors

+## Original Paper
+This project is based on the paper by **Veselinović et al. (2026)**:
+> "Integrated Computational Framework for Serotonin Transporter Inhibitors: QSAR, Molecular Docking, and ADMET Profiling"
+> *Pharmaceuticals*, 19(3), 444.

+The original study includes 50 compounds.
+In this project, the main design series (A to A8, 9 compounds) was used for QSAR modeling.

 ## Overview
 This project implements a complete QSAR pipeline for predicting serotonin transporter (SERT) inhibition activity of 9 compounds (series A to A8).